 We began this study by observing that the key to understanding how an asset is priced is the relation between its return and its volatility.
-Our results have shown that the unconditional CAPM, the model mainly used in empirical work on this issue, is strongly rejected by the data in favour of one in which, in effect, the coefficient on the conditional volatility of returns is highly time varying and may be explained by macroeconomic factors within an SDF framework.
+As a result, it may appear obvious to use CAPM to study the relation.
+We have shown, however, that the standard formulation of CAPM is not general enough and that the evidence provides strong support for the SDF model.
+We have also shown that we can interpret the SDF model as a more general version of CAPM in which the coefficient on the conditional volatility of returns is time varying.